demiurg906/kotlin-contracts-samples/README.md

 #### Usage of functions with extension lambdas

-Usage of functions with extension lambdas (like `with`) in _Instance style_ is not supported and crashes the compiler at current moment (crash will be fixed very soon), so for correct work do not use that functions.
+Usage of functions with extension lambdas (like `with`) in _Instance style_ is not supported, so for correct work do not use that functions.

 **Example of bad code:**
 ```kotlin